GreatWei/statsmodels/docs/source/dev/index.rst

 <https://github.com/statsmodels/statsmodels>`_ using the `Git
 <https://git-scm.com/>`_ version control system.

-Submitting a Bug Report
+提交 Bug 报告
 -----------------------

 - Include a short, self-contained code snippet that reproduces the problem
 - Specify the statsmodels version used.
 You can do this with ``sm.version.full_version``
 - If the issue looks to involve other dependencies, also include the output of ``sm.show_versions()``

-Making Changes to the Code
+修改代码
 --------------------------

-First, review the :ref:`git_notes` section for an intro to the git version control system.
+First, review the :ref:git_notes section for an intro to the git version control system.

 For a pull request to be accepted, you must meet the below requirements.
 This